Davenport Field at Disharoon Park: Namesake

-The field was named in honor of Thomas "Ted" Edward Davenport, who served the University of Virginia as Executive Director and Secretary/Treasurer of the Virginia Student Aid Foundation (VSAF) from 1958 until 1988.
-He was a dear friend and avid fan of the university until his death in 2001.
+The field was named in honor of Thomas "Ted" Edward Davenport, who was the University of Virginia Executive Director and Secretary/Treasurer of the Virginia Student Aid Foundation (VSAF) from 1958 until 1988.
 A 1953 graduate of the Curry School of Education, Davenport was instrumental in increasing the donations and donors to the annual fund and leading capital funding efforts for the athletics program during his tenure.
 He served the university in several capacities including head baseball coach and head golf coach.

-In 2018, a generous commitment was made by an anonymous donor to name the Virginia baseball stadium Disharoon Park in honor of Leslie B. Disharoon and Ann Merriwether Disharoon.
-Les and Ann are well-known as long-time and generous supporters of the baseball program.
-Mrs. Disharoon, who died in 2013, was an enthusiastic Virginia baseball fan.
-Mr. Disharoon remains an active supporter of the baseball program.
-He has served as a member of the Virginia Athletics Foundation Board of Trustees, as well as on the boards of various other institutions and foundations.
+In 2018, a commitment was made by an anonymous donor to name the Virginia baseball stadium Disharoon Park in honor of Leslie and Ann Disharoon.
+Ann Disharoon, who died in 2013, was a Virginia baseball fan and Leslie Disharoon remains a supporter of the baseball program.
+He has served as a member of the Virginia Athletics Foundation Board of Trustees.

 Milestones and facts

+Perfect Game

+On March 30, 2011, Virginia pitcher Will Roberts threw a perfect game at Disharoon Park in UVA's 2–0 win over George Washington.
+It remains the only perfect game in Virginia baseball history and 1 of only 36 perfect games in NCAA history.

+Postseason Play

+Davenport Field has hosted 11 NCAA Regionals and 7 NCAA Super Regionals since opening in 2002.
+Two teams, the 2007 Oregon State Beavers and the 2015 Virginia Cavaliers, went on to win the College World Series after playing postseason baseball at Disharoon Park.

 Attendance

-In 2013, the Cavaliers ranked 16th among Division I baseball programs in attendance, averaging 3,189 per home game.
+In 2022, the Cavaliers ranked 22nd among Division I baseball programs in attendance, averaging 3,309 per home game.
+That ranks Virginia third in the ACC in attendance, behind only Florida State (12th nationally) and Clemson (13th nationally).

+In 2023, the Cavaliers saw their ranking rise to 13th nationally, averaging 3,679 per home game.
+That ranks Virginia second in the ACC in attendance, behind only Clemson (12th nationally).

+In 2024, the Cavaliers finished the season ranked 19th in attendance among Division I baseball programs, averaging 3,940 fans per home game.
+That places the Cavaliers third in the ACC in attendance, behind only Florida State (12th nationally) and Clemson (15th nationally).